3 min read

 She has one accessory.
 It's perfect.
 Learn from this.

-And here's the problem: Google figured this out years ago.
+And here's the uncomfortable truth that nobody selling link building wants to admit: Google figured this out years ago.

 Google Doesn't Need Your Links Anymore

-Google has user behavior data from Chrome, Android, and every site running Google Analytics.
-They know what people actually click on.
-They know what satisfies search intent.
-They know when someone bounces back to the SERP.
+Google has user behavior data from Chrome, Android, and every site running Google Analytics, which means they know what people actually click on, they know what satisfies search intent, they know when someone bounces back to the SERP in frustration, and they have machine learning models that understand content quality without counting links, models that can identify topical authority from the content itself rather than from who's pointing at it.

 Why the Industry Can't Let Go